Codecademy/docs/content/uiux/concepts/competitive-analysis/competitive-analysis.md

   - 'paths/front-end-engineer-career-path'
 ---

-# Competitive Analysis in UX/UI Design: An Overview

-In the realm of UX/UI design, a Competitive Analysis is a crucial process for evaluating and benchmarking your digital product against competitors.
+In the field of UX/UI design, a **Competitive Analysis** is a crucial process for evaluating and benchmarking your digital product against competitors.
 By examining the user experience, [visual design](https://www.codecademy.com/resources/docs/uiux/visual-design), interaction elements, content strategy, and technological implementations of rival platforms, you gain valuable insights to inform and enhance your own design decisions.

 ## Why it Matters